We Need to Change the Way We Talk About the Climate Crisis

 They didn’t hug or shake hands.
 They wore masks.
 They worked a job and taught their children.
 Here was an immediate threat to life, and were it not for these drastic changes, scores more would have died.
 We face a similar threat, but one with a much longer lead-up.
 If we do not reduce the amount of carbon in the atmosphere, big parts of the world will be uninhabitable in our lifetimes.

 There are not enough Tuits in the world to allow us to stay out of this one.
 But there is one story staring us in the face.
 We can change, we can change rapidly, almost overnight, altering almost entirely our way of life.
-It would be good if our leaders reminded us of this, and made the case scientists know well: it’s not tThe pandemic shows we’re capable of drastic change.
-It’s time to stop telling ourselves we can’t do the same to save the planetoo late.
+It would be good if our leaders reminded us of this, and made the case scientists know well: it’s not too late.